-When it comes to managing bipolar disorder, many people have questions about the differences between lithium orotate and prescription lithium.
-Lithium orotate is a supplement available over-the-counter, while prescription lithium (usually lithium carbonate) is a well-studied medication that doctors use to help stabilize mood swings in bipolar disorder.
+When it comes to managing bipolar I and II disorder, many people have questions about the differences between lithium orotate and prescription lithium.
+Lithium orotate is a supplement available over-the-counter, while prescription lithium (usually lithium carbonate) is a well-studied medication that doctors use to help stabilize mood swings in bipolar I and II disorder.
 Both forms contain lithium, but they are not the same in how they work, how much you need to take, or how safe they are.
 This blog will compare lithium orotate and prescription lithium, looking at their effectiveness, safety, and what current research says, so you can better understand your options for bipolar disorder treatment.

 What is Lithium?

 Lithium is a mood stabilizer commonly used as a lithium treatment for bipolar disorder, helping to manage and prevent episodes of mania and depression.
 It is one of the oldest and most effective bipolar medications, often prescribed for long-term bipolar treatment to keep mood swings under control.
 Lithium works by balancing chemicals in the brain, though the exact way it works is not fully understood.
 It can take several weeks to feel the full benefits, and regular blood tests are needed to ensure safe levels.
 Common lithium side effects include nausea, shakiness, thirst, and sometimes confusion or memory problems.
-While lithium is not a cure, it helps many people with bipolar disorder live more stable lives.
+While lithium is not a cure, it helps many people with bipolar I and II disorder live more stable lives.

 Is Lithium a Prescription Drug?

 Lithium is a prescription drug and must be prescribed by a doctor or licensed healthcare provider.
-Before starting lithium treatment for bipolar disorder or other conditions, a healthcare professional will conduct important health checks and monitor your response to the medication.
+Before starting lithium treatment for bipolar depression or other conditions, a healthcare professional will conduct important health checks and monitor your response to the medication.
 Regular blood tests are required to ensure safe and effective dosing, as lithium levels need to be kept within a specific range.
 You cannot buy prescription lithium over-the-counter; it is only available through a pharmacy with a valid prescription from your healthcare provider.

-How Does Lithium Treat Bipolar Disorder?
+How Does Lithium Treat Bipolar I and II Disorder?

 Lithium treats the condition by stabilizing mood and reducing the frequency and severity of manic and depressive episodes.
 It works by affecting brain chemicals and signaling pathways, including reducing excitatory neurotransmitters like dopamine and glutamate, while increasing the calming neurotransmitter GABA.
 Lithium also inhibits certain enzymes, such as inositol monophosphatase and glycogen synthase kinase-3, which help regulate mood and protect brain cells from damage.
 These mechanisms of actions help restore balance in the brain, making mood swings less.